j-e-yosemite/j-e-yosemite.github.io/README.md

 The free Valley Shuttle makes stops at all Yosemite Valley destinations, including the Ahwahnee and Yosemite Lodge at the Falls.
 In the winter, the Valley Shuttle runs from 7:00 am to 10:00 pm every 30 minutes.

-The reception ends at 10:00, so if you plan on partying with us all night make sure you don't miss that last shuttle!
+The reception ends at 10:00, so if you plan on partying with us all night make sure you don't miss the last shuttle!

 http://www.yosemitepark.com/Files/2015_Yosemite-ShuttleMap.pdf